Website Design Agreememt

 The annual fee for the service shall be paid by you using the Choose Purple payment gateway in advance of the applicable service year.
 Choose Purple reserves the right to refuse service to you should the annual fee not be paid in advance of the service year.
 In such instances, if your account is suspended there shall be a £50 reactivation charge.

 If you wish to cancel hosting for the next service year you need to do so via email to email@example.com at least 30 days before the next service year begins.
 If Choose Purple does not receive a cancellation order, the annual invoice will be issued, and the necessary steps will be taken to reclaim funds for the next service year.
+If when canceling your hosting, you wish to receive a backup of your website, a charge of £45 + VAT will be made.
+Cleared funds will need to in place before the backup is supplied.

 You acknowledge and recognise that all contact with Choose Purple for support for hosting in the first instance should be made via e-mail to firstname.lastname@example.org or by telephone to our support team.